-The panel fitters connect to the transcoders.
+The pipes connect to the transcoders.
 There are four instances which are referred to as Transcoder A, Transcoder B, Transcoder C, and Transcoder EDP.
-They are also sometimes called Pipe A, B, C, and EDP when referring to the timing generator logic or DDI Slice A, B, C, and EDP when referring to the port logic.

 The transcoders connect to the DDIs.
-There are five instances which are referred to as DDI A, DDI B, DDI C, DDI D, and DDI E.
+There are five instances which are referred to as DDI A, DDI B, DDI C, DDI D, and DDI E. Not all DDIs are not supported on all packages.